aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## BFS
 * Try to implement the solution incrementally when generating combinations problems. e.g., phone letter pad combinations, generate parentheses.

-## Trie
-* Common data structures for looking up strings efficiently are
-  * Trie/Prefix Tree
-  * Suffix Tree
-* Tries are special trees (prefix trees) that make searching and storing strings more efficient.
-Tries have many practical applications, such as conducting searches and providing autocomplete.
-It is helpful to know these common applications so that you can easily identify when a problem can be efficiently solved using a trie.
-* Sometimes preprocessing a dictionary of words (given in a list) into a trie, will improve the efficiency of searching for a word of length k, among n words.
-Searching becomes O(k) instead of O(n).

-## Heap
-* If you see a top or lowest k mentioned in the question, it is usually a sign that a heap can be used to solve the problem.
-* If you require the top k elements, use a Min Heap of size k.
-Iterate through each element, pushing it into the heap.
-Whenever the heap size exceeds k, remove the minimum element.
-That will guarantee that you have the k largest elements.
-* You can also use `quickselect` algorithm to find kth-any element.
-Refer the `Search` section above